goodluck496/extended-ami/README.md

 * `reconnect: boolean` -  reconnect to asterisk after losing connection or because of a large timeout (the default is true);
 * `maxReconnectCount: number` - the maximum number of such reconnections (the default is 10);
 * `heartbeatInterval: number` - connection testing frequency (ping command) in seconds (the default is 1 second);
-* `timeOutToDefibrillation: number` - after how many seconds after losing the connection, try to restore it (the default is 5 second);
-* `resendAction: boolean` - resend a message for an asterisk if the message is not sent (the default is false);
-* `timeOutSend: number` - how many seconds to wait for an asterisk (the default is 3 second);
 * `excludeEvents: string[]` -  exclude some events from the processing (convenient for debugging, the default is empty array);
 * `emitAllEvents: boolean` - `events` event contains the original asterisk replies.
 But if events are present in `excludeEvents` then they will be omitted (the default is false);